nik200503/Youtube-Skip-Tuner/README.md

 To use it just follow the given steps:

-step 1: just save all the files in your system and then in a folder
+step 1: just save all the files in your system in a folder, keep the names of files same as in repo.

 step 2: visit to "chrome://extensions".